Materiality

 SDGs

-KPIs FY2023 activity report
+KPIs 1st half of FY2024 activity report

 Contribution to women’s healthcare by providing products for each of women’s life stages